-C3 High school completion requirement
+СЗ High school completion requirem ent

 Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-X High school diploma is required and GED is accepted
+Χ High school diploma is required and GED is accepted

-High school diploma is required and GED is not accepted
+High school diploma is required and •

 High school diploma or equivalent is not required

+]g coco. a.p.ca c. cqava.c - 110110quou

-C4 Does your institution require or recommend a general college-preparatory program for degreeseeking students?
+C4 Does your institution require or reseeking students? ecommend a gen eral college-prepa ratory program for degree-

+Require

-Require Х Recommend
+Χ Recommend

 Neither require nor recommend

-C5 Distribution of high school units required and/or recommended.
-Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
-If you use a different cutom for collulating units, placed convert.
+C5 Distribution of high school units academic high school course units students using Carnegie units (one system for calculating units, please required and/or re- unit equals one ye commended of all o r most degree-seeking

-convert. ,
+, , , , , , , , , , , , , , , , , , , , D

-Required Recommended
+Distribution of high school units Required Recommended

-16

-4
+Total academic units English 16 4

+Mathematics

-3
+Science 3

-3
+Science 3

+Of these, units that must be lab

-can use as elective
+Foreign language can use as elective

-3
+Social Studies or History 3

-3
+Academic electives 3

-can use as elective
+Computer Science can use as elective

-can use as elective
+Visual/Performing Arts can use as elective

-convert.
+Other (specify)

 C6-C7: Basis for Selection

-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:
+C6 Do you have an open admission po licy, under which v rirtually all secondar ry school graduates or students

+with GED equivalency diplomas are admitted without regard to academic record, test scores, or other

+qualifications?
+If so, check which ap oplies: -

-Open admission policy as described above for all students
+Open admission policy as described d above for all stud dents

-Open admission policy as described above for most students, but-- selective admission for out-of-state students
+Open admission policy as described d above for most s tudente hut

+selective admission for out-of-state itudonio, but

-- selective admission to some programs - other (explain):
+selective admission to some progra

+- IIIO

+other (explain):